 Mountain ranges.
 Barren deserts.
 Sand dunes.
 Minarets around every corner.
 Red buildings.
 Beautiful vistas.
 Old villages built into hillsides.
 Palm trees.
 Olive and date groves.
 These views were just a sampling of what we saw and experienced while renting a car in Marrakech and embarking on our Morocco road trip.

 On our trip to Morocco, we knew we wanted to see more of the country than just the main cities, so we planned to roadtrip across Morocco’s beautiful and varied landscapes.
-It was occasionally nerve wracking, but mostly so exhilarating to go off and explore more of Morocco on our own terms!
+It was occasionally nerve wracking, but mostly so exhilarating to go off and explore more of Morocco by car on our own terms!

-Our Route for our Morocco Road Trip
+Our Route for Driving in Morocco

 We drove from Marrakech to Ait Ben Haddou, the Dades Gorge, Merzouga/Sahara Desert, Fes, Chefchaouen, and finally Tangier.

 If you are wanting to follow a similar itinerary, but don’t want to drive yourself, never fear – there are a variety of tours that will take you out into the mountains and desert.

 This tour will take you in almost the same route as outlined here, departing from Marrakech, visiting Ait Ben Haddou and Ouarzazate, spending one night in the Sahara, and ending up in Fes.
 If you don’t want to worry about details, logistics, or driving, taking a tour is a great option and one that many people choose to do.